 - 1. The key type should accord with the type of the key file. - 2.
-The SSH key downloading can not be interrupted. - 4.
-Download the private key file to SSH client software.

-5. After the public key and private key are downloaded, please log on to the interface of PuTTY and enter the IP address for login.
+The SSH key downloading cannot be interrupted. - 4.
+After the public key is downloaded, please log on to the interface of PuTTY and enter the IP address for login.